Body Talk Youth Program

 - School & volunteer credit hours

 - An honorarium for your time

 - Development of valuable resume skills

 What is the

 Spring Break Workshop

-During the week of spring break, the workshop participants will work directly with multiple acclaimed artists to explore and create within a limitless, welcoming space to bring out the best in each and every youth that attends.
+During the week of spring break, the workshop participants worked directly with multiple acclaimed artists to explore and create within a limitless, welcoming space to bring out the best in each and every youth that attends.

-Participants will be mentored in a variety of music, dance, & cultural sharing enrichment activities, such as:
+Participants are mentored in a variety of music, dance, & cultural sharing enrichment activities, such as:

 - Dance choreography